opensecuritycontroller/opensecuritycontroller.org/architecture/architecture.md

 **7)	What is the relationship with OpenStack projects like Networking SFC and Tacker?**

-**Networking-SFC**: OSC is planning to integrate with Networking SFC APIs to perform service insertion natively for Openstack where there is no SDN controller.
+**Networking-SFC**: OSC is planning to integrate with Networking SFC APIs to perform service insertion natively for OpenStack where there is no SDN controller.
 The relationship has similar functionality to SDN controller plugins for traffic steering and service function chaining.

-**Tacker**: OSC currently does not integrate with Tacker at this time but if VNF management for some of the security services (like Firewall or IPS VNF) will migrate to Tacker, OSC will simply use Tacker for that functionality versus directly interacting with native Openstack APIs (using Nova, Glance, Neutron etc.).
+**Tacker**: OSC currently does not integrate with Tacker at this time but if VNF management for some of the security services (like Firewall or IPS VNF) will migrate to Tacker, OSC will simply use Tacker for that functionality versus directly interacting with native OpenStack APIs (using Nova, Glance, Neutron etc.).
 We envision that we would have both models available, depending on the type of VNF and adoption of Tacker.

 **8)	What is the relationship of OSC with ETSI MANO and NFVO?**